This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 If you’re wondering what to make with canned salmon, this quick and easy pasta is sure to hit the spot.
 Canned salmon is inexpensive, healthy, and convenient.
-I always keep some on hand for when I want a quick meal and don’t feel like tuna.
+I always keep some on hand for when I want a low-effort meal and am not in the mood for tuna.

 Other than my Canned Salmon Salad Sandwiches, this is one of my favorite canned salmon recipes.
-You can feel good about since it’s got simple yet super flavorful ingredients, and you can throw it together quickly when you don’t really feel like cooking.
-Or grocery shopping, for that matter!
-It’s a satisfying clean-out-the-fridge-and-pantry sorta meal.
+You can feel good about since it’s got simple yet super flavorful ingredients, and you can throw it together fast.
+It’s a satisfying clean out the fridge and pantry meal.

 What you’ll need

 • Pasta – absolutely any variety will work here.
-I used spaghetti since I always have it on hand in my pantry.
+I like spaghetti since I always have it on hand in my pantry.

 • Olive oil – for sautéing